Five Strategies for Co-parenting When Parents are in Different States

 Another key strategy to enhance the prospects of positive co-parenting is to develop a clear, reliable travel protocol or scheme for a child or children.
 By having the essential or basic elements of a travel scheme of a child to go and forth between parents in place, odds are decent that there will be a lessening of the possibility that conflict and tension will arise during state-to-state child transfers.

 A solid foundation for co-parenting from different states depends on an appropriately crafted parenting agreement of the kind drafted by seasoned legal counsel.
 The Law Offices of Peter Van Aulen legal team is experienced in dealing with all aspects of divorce, child custody, parenting time, and co-parenting.
-You can reach us to schedule an initial consultation by calling (201) 845- 7400.
+You can reach us to schedule a free initial consultation by calling (201) 845- 7400.